crystallabs/tput.cr/README.md

 # Tput

-Tput is a library capable of managing terminal/console screen on ideally every terminal.
+Tput is a low-level component for building term/console applications in Crystal.

 It is closely related to shard [Terminfo](https://github.com/crystallabs/terminfo).
 Terminfo parses terminfo files into instances of `Terminfo::Data` or custom classes.

-Tput builds on this basic functionality.
-It detects the terminal program and its known bugs or quirks, and configures itself for outputting the correct escape sequences.
+Tput builds on this basic functionality to provide a fully-functional environment.
+In addition to using the Terminfo data, it also detects the terminal program and its known bugs or quirks, and configures itself for outputting the correct escape sequences.

 It also provides sensible generic defaults in the case that using Terminfo data is not desired or appropriate terminfo file cannot be found.

-Altogether, Tput is a complete low-level component for building term/console programs.

 It is implemented natively and does not depend on ncurses or other external library.